sictweb/bti425-2020/graded-work/assign1.md

 This component should use a repeatable content container to display all objects.
 An HTML table is ideal for that purpose.
 In each table row, render links for detail (get one), edit, and delete.
 It would be nice to style the links as buttons.

-Data will be fetched (from the web service) in the `componentDidMount()` function.
+Data will be fetched (from the web API) in the `componentDidMount()` function.

-> Here, make sure that you know and understand the *shape* of the data that is coming in from the call to the web service.
+> Here, make sure that you know and understand the *shape* of the data that is coming in from the call to the web API.
 Match it to the shape of your local storage (state) property.

 Here's what it could look like; this is from the professor's sample solution.

+<mark>(placeholder image; will be replaced when the professor completes the sample solution)</mark>

 ![Get all](media/a1-example-get-all.png)